eveld/moving-to-a-microservice-world-demo/docs/environment.md

 ...everything offline

-This will create a setup as shown below.
+This will create:
+- a Kubernetes cluster connected to the `azure` network, representing an AKS cluster.
+- a Consul cluster connected to the `azure` network, representing an HCS cluster.

 ![Azure Environment](https://github.com/eveld/hashidays/blob/master/docs/assets/current_setup.png?raw=true)